Tech Giants: Heka Health’s Tony Salah on Turnkey Wellness Challenges for Events and 365 Community Engagement

 “It became deeply meaningful to me and ignited my passion to combine my technology and business background with the health and wellness space,” Salah said.
 “I saw so much need and so many ways to make a really positive impact.”

-In 2015, he founded Heka Health, a software-as-a-service (SaaS) platform that provides custom-branded, turnkey health and wellness solutions for companies, non-profits, associations and other entities.
+In 2015, he founded Heka Health, a Silicon Valley-based software-as-a-service (SaaS) platform that provides custom-branded, turnkey health and wellness solutions for companies, non-profits, associations and other entities.
 To date, one of the company’s fastest-growing segments has been conferences, trade shows and other events, where unique, rewarding and engaging wellness challenges align the interests of all stakeholders, including organizers, attendees and sponsors.

 The programs can include step competitions and other wellness activities such as meditation and yoga, CSR elements and prize giveaways to gamify the experience for attendees, while giving sponsors a powerful way to market themselves.

 We sat down with Salah to find out how Heka Health stepped into the events industry and started blazing new trails, why wellness challenges make rewarding engagement tools for everyone involved, and how they can help build and sustain community year-round.

 How did Heka Health get into the events industry, and why is it such as an ideal fit for wellness challenges?